 1st large Chinese-made passenger jet makes its maiden flight

-China is touting the C919 as a rival to single-aisle jet... .
-China's home-grown C919 passenger jet is seen at the Shanghai Pudong International Airport ahead of its scheduled maiden flight in Shanghai, China, Friday, May 5, 2017.
+A Chinese-made C919 passenger jet takes off on its first flight at Pudong International Airport in Shanghai, Friday, May 5, 2017.

 Comments